Grenfell

 Grenfell is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Grenfell, as per the latest Census, was 93.7% houses and 6.3% other dwellings.
-In comparison, Non-Metro NSW had 92.0% houses and 8.0% other dwellings.
+In Grenfell, as per the latest Census evaluation, 93.7% of dwellings were houses, with the remaining 6.3% being semi-detached, apartments, or other types.
+This is similar to Non-Metro NSW's figures of 92.0% houses and 8.0% other dwellings.
 Home ownership in Grenfell stood at 55.0%, with mortgaged dwellings at 25.9% and rented ones at 19.1%.
 The median monthly mortgage repayment was $953, lower than Non-Metro NSW's average of $1,200.
 The median weekly rent in Grenfell was $198, compared to Non-Metro NSW's $220.
-Nationally, Grenfell's mortgage repayments were significantly lower at $953 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Grenfell's mortgage repayments were significantly lower at $953 vs Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing